karonlewin/practicing-rails/apartment_gem/README.md

 # Apartment Gem

-This little project was made to test the power Apartment Gem
+This little project was made to test the power of Apartment Gem